Advice levels

 To protect yourself from illness:

-Get urgent medical attention if bitten by a mammal.
+Get urgent medical attention if bitten by an animal.

 More information:

-Cairo can have high levels of pollution and dust.
+Cairo regularly experiences very high levels of air pollution and dust.

-If you suffer from breathing difficulties or a lung condition, get medical advice.
+Get medical advice if you suffer from breathing difficulties or a lung condition.

 More information:

-The standard of medical facilities in Cairo is enough for normal illnesses.
+The standard of medical facilities in Cairo is enough for routine illnesses.
 Elsewhere, facilities can be very basic.
 Treatment can also be costly.
-Many require up front payment.
+Many require up-front payment.

-If you become seriously ill or injured, you'll be evacuated to a place with better facilities.
+If you become seriously ill or injured, you'll need to be evacuated to a place with better facilities.
 Medical evacuation can be very expensive and hard to organise.
+Ensure you have sufficient travel insurance to cover the costs.

 You're subject to all local laws and penalties, including those that may appear harsh by Australian standards.
 Research local laws before travelling.